-Eric Archer has been faculty at the Omega Institute, Finger Lakes School of Massage, The Millbrook School, has been a Senior Jamtse Yin Yoga teacher, and co-produced the community-driven series Everyday Expert.
+Eric Archer has been faculty at The Omega Institute, The Finger Lakes School of Massage, The Millbrook School, has been a Senior Jamtse Yin Yoga teacher, and co-produced the community-driven series Everyday Expert.
 Eric is also a naturalist and outdoor enthusiast who includes the visceral, universal experiences of immersing and communing with Nature into his teachings.
 Simple, spontaneous, vital.
 Through embodied expressions of nature, knowledge, devotion, he teaches from his own experience and shares stories and group inquiry with joy, leading groups and hosting classes and workshops around the United States and Europe.
 His approaches to teaching are driven by group discussion, critical pedagogy, and a practical and holistic approach to learning and being.
 Below are a list of basic areas of teaching -- please check the calendar to see upcoming events or workshops, or reach out for individual opportunities.

 Meditation - Meditation is not about control.
 Meditation is fundamentally explored through being with, and looking deeply into everything exactly as it is now.
 Through a fusion of Zen sitting practice with more modern mindfulness practice, techniques are explored, and time allows for deeper understanding.
 This approach to meditation is relevant to beginners and advanced practitioners alike.
 It never goes out of style, and is the heart of the meditative consciousness.
 Deeper exploration of visualization, mantra, movement, and subtle energy also develop as one becomes more comfortable and familiar with the practice(s).
 Eric also focuses on the arts practices of music, visual art, poetry, and storytelling as themselves meditation practices.
 These understandings and experience with meditation are indeed infused into everything else that is offered.

 Music - Eric teaches music, whether on specific instruments, music theory, or group practice and improvisation.
 Furthermore, the focus which links music practice with meditation are emphasized as one begins to play music in earnest -- for in fact very similar mental and physical barriers present themselves when one whole-heartedly pursues a music or meditation practice.